ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 ### Set SERVICE_URL

-There is a configuration option "SERVICE_URL" in ccnet.conf.
-It is used to generate the download/upload link for files when you browse files online.
+"SERVICE_URL" in `ccnet.conf` is used to generate the download/upload link for files when you browse files online.
 Set it to your external IP address.
 Most routers support NAT loopback.
 When your access Seafile web from intranet, file download/upload still works even when external IP is used.

 ## Use a Dynamic DNS Serivce